The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Are stochastic models of complex phenomena distinguishable ?

-We begin by applying our formalism to optical tweezers data used as calibration for heating–cooling experiments~\cite{Ibanez2024}.
+We begin by applying our formalism to optical tweezers data ~\cite{Ibanez2024}.
 Specifically, we analyze the position along one axis of a trapped particle of diameter $2.83 \,\,\mu\text{m}$, recorded over a $10\,\,\text{s}$ window at a sampling frequency of $50 \,\,\text{kHz}$.
 During the measurement, the trapping potential is kept constant, so the resulting time series is stationary.
 This dataset provides ideal conditions for inference: it is abundant ($M\sim10^5$) and strongly correlated ($\Delta t/\tau\sim0.01$).
-Under such conditions, the path-integral approximation of the likelihood and the parameter estimates introduced in Sec.~\ref{sec:high_frec_inference} are essentially exact.
+Under such conditions, the path-integral approximation of the likelihood and the parameter estimates of Sec.~\ref{sec:high_frec_inference} are essentially exact.
 When comparing the likelihoods of the models described in Sec.~\ref{sec:models}, the framework correctly identifies the additive-noise model, consistent with the expectation that fluctuations are thermally driven.
 This setting offers a natural test for the theory in Sec.~\ref{sec:distinguishability}, which predicts a transition in model distinguishability as data quality varies.
-Figure~\ref{fig:data}(a) illustrates this transition: when the dataset is downsampled—reducing the number of measurements while keeping the sampling interval fixed—the probability of correctly distinguishing additive from multiplicative noise evolves from $P=0.5$ (random guessing under scarce data) to $P=1.0$ (certain identification of additive noise with sufficient data).
+Figure~\ref{fig:data}(a) illustrates this transition: when the dataset is downsampled —reducing the number of measurements while keeping the sampling interval fixed— the probability of correctly distinguishing additive from multiplicative noise evolves from $P=1.0$ (certain identification of additive noise with sufficient data) to $P=0.5$ (random guessing under scarce data).
 The figure also shows that in the high-frequency regime, fixing the number of measurements while increasing the sampling interval (by removing intermediate points) improves model distinguishability, since reduced correlations strengthen the inference.
 This behavior is in full agreement with the theoretical predictions of Sec.~\ref{sec:distinguishability}.